serge-andreyev/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../../images/eurd-win-label-drag-field-from-field-list.png)

-See the [Bind Controls to Data](../../bind-to-data/bind-controls-to-data-expression-bindings.md) topic to learn more about creating data-aware controls.
+See the [Bind Controls to Data](../../bind-to-data/bind-controls-to-data-expression-bindings.md) topic for more information.

 The **Process Duplicates Mode**, **Process Duplicates Target** and **Process Null Values** options enable you to hide a control when a duplicated or null value appears in an assigned data source.

 ![](../../../../../images/eurd-win-label-process-duplicates-mode.png)

-You can also specify output values' [format](../../shape-report-data/shape-data-expression-bindings/format-data.md) using the **Format String** property.
+You can also use the **Format String** property to specify output values' [format](../../shape-report-data/shape-data-expression-bindings/format-data.md).

 ![](../../../../../images/eurd-win-label-format-string.png)